targetsm/ls-length-bias/baseline_riley/README.md

 The data can be downloaded from https://wit3.fbk.eu/2017-01-c.

-As in the paper, we apply a copy filter before bpe to remove sentences that have a overlap of over 50% between source and target.
-[Ott et al., 2018](https://github.com/darcey/transformers_without_tears)
+As in the paper, we apply a copy filter before bpe to remove sentences that have a overlap of over 50% between source and target [Ott et al., 2018](https://github.com/darcey/transformers_without_tears).

 ## How to run the experiment: